 The CFA835 loads its power-up configuration from nonvolatile memory when power is applied.
 The CFA835 is configured at the factory to display a boot screen when power is applied.

-This command requires approximately 400mS to complete.
-The reply packet is returned to the host when the command has completed.
+This command requires approximately 425mS to complete.
+The return packet is sent to the host when the command has completed.
 This command can be used to customize the boot screen, as well as the following items: